 Margined Blister Beetle (Epicauta funebris)

-Detailing the identifying qualities of the Margined Blister Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Margined Blister Beetle.

 Updated: 8/4/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org